 Dr. James R. Hart B.M.
 (Sacred Music), Oral Roberts University M.M.
 (Performance), University of Tulsa D.W.S.
-The Robert F. Webber Institute for Wor D.W.S.
 The Robert E. Webber Institute for Worship Studies Dr. Hart has served in church music ministry for approximately 40 years, including his current position as Choir Director at Grace Anglican Church in Fleming Island, FL.
 His influence and assistance was instrumental in the establishing of the IWS Florida campus.
 Jim initially served as Dean of Students, and, at Bob Webber's request and with the full support of the Board, faculty and staff, was appointed as the school's second president in June 2007.
 Dr. Hart and his wife Carol have three daughters.

 Dr. Wendy Layland B.S.
-(Social Sciences), Flagler College M.A.
-(Christian Leadership), Fuller Seminary D.W.S., The Robert E. Webber Institute for Worship Studies Wendy Curl Layland is a school founder (Veritas Classical School), worship leader, and realtor (owner of Endless Summer Realty).
+(Social Sciences), Flagler CollegeM.A.
+(Christian Leadership), Fuller SeminaryD.W.S., The Robert E. Webber Institute for Worship Studies Wendy Curl Layland is a school founder (Veritas Classical School), worship leader, and realtor (owner of Endless Summer Realty).
 She is married to Brad Layland, CEO of The Focus Group.
 Together they have four teenage children: Max, Dakota, Jack, and Sydney.